spijdar/distro-cl/README.md

   * if it's not `extra/nn`, then modify the path of this file appropriatel
   * that's it!
   * now rerun `git submodule update --init --recursive`, and the updates should pull down ok (otherwise raise an issue)

-New!
-There is now an opencl-specific rocks source.
-It will only be used to override the main torch7 repo where necessary for opencl to run.
-If you dont want to use this, then you can simply remove the `rocks-cl` line from your `~/torch-cl/install/etc/luarocks/config.lua` file.

 ## Unit-tests